MonolithInd/update-fw-BC/README.md

 (because iptables is crap).
 Script may take 10+  min or more to run with large lists of countries and IP blocks.

+<b>NFTABLES</b></br>
+Nftables has the concept of "sets" like IPSET built into the base firewall package.
+As such we can create a set as part of the tables and refer to it in rules.

+In nftables we create a custom set called "country_block" and place the full IP list of the bad countries in this set.
+To creater this set see the command below.

+nft add set filter country_block { type ipv4_addr \; flags interval \;}

+Once the set is created we can run the script with -f nftables and the set it populated.
+Unlike iptables/ipset this set is displayed as part of the ruleset when it is listed.
+Be prepared for a long list of IPs.
+Once created and populated the set can be refrenced anywhere in your nftables rules. as an example:

+chain input {
+		type filter hook input priority 0; policy accept;
+		ip saddr @country_block counter packets 3196 bytes 133169 drop
+}

+Note, to increase speed the nftables script creates a file, writes the IPs to the file then injects the file into the nftables set.
+Rather than adding the items line by line which is slow.
+As such the script will need to run as a user with access to /tmp for the file creation and deletion during set loading.

+Making these firewall changes static across reboots is left as an exercise for the reader.

 <b>IPSET:</b></br>
 ipset is an extension to iptables that allows you to create an in memory hash of IP addresses of arbitrary size that iptables can refrence.
 It is not